University of Geneva

 The University of Geneva (French: Université de Genève) is a public research university located in Geneva, Switzerland.
-It was founded in 1559 by John Calvin as a theological seminary.
+It was founded in 1559 by French theologian John Calvin as a theological seminary.
 It remained focused on theology until the 17th century, when it became a center for enlightenment scholarship.
 Today, it is the third largest university in Switzerland by number of students.

 In 1873, it dropped its religious affiliations and became officially secular.
 In 2009, the University of Geneva celebrated the 450th anniversary of its founding.
-Almost 40% of the students come from foreign countries.
+Almost 40% of the students come from over 150 foreign countries.

 The university holds and actively pursues teaching, research, and community service as its primary objectives.
-In 2016, it was ranked 53rd worldwide by the Shanghai Academic Ranking of World Universities, 89th by the QS World University Rankings, and 131st in the Times Higher Education World University Ranking.

-UNIGE is a member of the League of European Research Universities (including academic institutions such as Amsterdam, Barcelona, Cambridge, Heidelberg, and Milan) the Coimbra Group and the European University Association.
+The University of Geneva is a member of the League of European Research Universities, 4EU+ Alliance, Coimbra Group, International Forum of Public Universities, and European University Association.
+It is also home to numerous research centers and institutes, including the Global Studies Institute, and the Institute of Global Health.

 History

-The university was founded in 1559 as the Academy of Geneva (Académie de Genève) by John Calvin, as a seminary administrated by the Company of Pastors, to be the center of public education in Protestant Geneva.
+The university was founded in 1559 as the Academy of Geneva (Académie de Genève) by French theologian John Calvin, as a seminary administered by the Company of Pastors, to be the center of public education in Protestant Geneva.
 With the goal of educating not only pastors but also magistrates for the republic, in 1565 the academy began the teaching of Law.